As 'Ban The Box' Widens, Employers Review Criminal Screens

 Spencer Waldron was quoted in the Law360 article "As 'Ban The Box' Widens, Employers Review Criminal Screens" featured on August 15, 2014.

-New Jersey Gov. Chris Christie's recent signing of a “ban the box” law preventing employers from asking up front about a job applicant's criminal history extends a trend that experts predict will continue to spread across the U.S. and prompt multijurisdictional employers to evaluate how they use criminal background checks while hiring.
+New Jersey Gov. Chris Christie's recent signing of a “ban the box” law preventing employers from asking up front about a job applicant's criminal history extends a trend that some predict will continue to spread across the U.S. and prompt multijurisdictional employers to evaluate how they use criminal background checks while hiring.

 This has been passed in at least some form in 13 states and nearly 70 cities and localities across the country.